Hu Jieguo: Other works

 In July 2004, the President of Nigeria, Olusegun Obasanjo appointed Hu Jieguo as presidential adviser, responsible for the development of small and medium-sized enterprises (SMEs) and also promote economic and trade exchanges between China and Nigeria.
 In April 2005, Hu Jieguo accompanied the President of Nigeria on his visit to China.
 In November 2011, Hu Jieguo was one of the recipients of Nigeria's 2010-2011 "National Honor Award".

 During the 2015 Ebola virus outbreak in West Africa, Hu Jieguo temporarily closed his newly opened four-star hotel for safety concerns.
 The President of Liberia requested assistance from China, with China sending reinforcements and medical teams but the team needed accommodation and the capital of Liberia, Monrovia was almost empty and it was difficult to purchase items.
 On receiving the news, Hu Jieguo, who was in Canada, travelled to Liberia and personally purchased food items for the Chinese medical team.

-Hu Jieguo is currently the president of the Nigeria-China Chamber of Commerce, the president of the Nigeria-China Friendship Associationand the chairman of the West African Unified Business News.
+Hu Jieguo is currently the president of the Nigeria-China Chamber of Commerce, the president of the Nigeria-China Friendship Association and the chairman of the West African Unified Business News.